shubham0d/x64Interals/README.md

 # x64Internals
-A repository to check different components in Intel IA32e architecture in linux.
-Like paging, segmentation, rflags etc.
+A repository to check and extract different components(like paging, rflags etc) in Intel x64(IA-32e) architecture processor in linux.